George Antonius: Philosophy

 Antonius traced Arab nationalism to the reign of Mehmet Ali Pasha in Egypt.
 He argued that the Arab nation (which consists of racial and cultural-linguistic elements) has been "dormant" for centuries and that Protestant missionaries from the United States had a specific role in the renewal and "awakening" of the Arabic as a national language.
 He saw the role of the Syrian Protestant College as central to this development, although he notes that later on, by the end of the 19th century, that role has diminished, since the college initiated instruction in English.
-By then the torch of the movement had been passed to Arab intellectuals residing in the region of Syria and in Europe and to Arab officers in the Ottoman army who formed a secret society to ultimately promote Arab nationalist interests.
+By then the torch of the movement had been passed to Arab intellectuals residing in Syria and in Europe and to Arab officers in the Ottoman army who formed a secret society to ultimately promote Arab nationalist interests.
 These officers proved particularly useful later during World War I after the leadership of the movement openly shifted allegiance to support the Entente.

 Other than tracing the birth of the Arab national movement, Antonius also argued that it was Great Britain that dishonored its prior commitments to the Arabs and instead pursued its own colonial interests at the expense of what Antonius calls the "true will of the people," namely unity and independence of the would-be Arab state.
+He criticized the Allies for separating Lebanon and Palestine from Syria. "[E]ver since the Arab conquest, except for the interval of the Crusades, [Syria] had formed one political unit.[...]
+On every essential count, it was clear that the well-being and the future development of the country were bound to be retarded if its unity were to be destroyed.
+Nor had indications been lacking to show the strength of feeling in the country itself on the subject of unity.
+But all those considerations were ignored; and the Supreme Allied Council, mindful only of the appetites of its members, found that the only way to satisfy Great Britain and France was to divide Syria between them."

 Personal life

 Antonius was the son-in-law of Faris Nimr who was a Lebanese journalist and founder of the newspaper Al Muqattam.
 His wife, who he married in 1928, Katy Nimr, was a daughter of Faris Nimr, a wealthy Lebanese Christian and cultural activist.
+Their daughter, Soraya Antonius (1932–2017), was the author of two significant novels chronicling British-ruled Palestine from the 1910s to 1948: The Lord (1986) and Where the Jinn Consult (1987).

 Antonius had a difficult relationship with the British.
 Despite his senior position he and his wife were refused membership in the Jerusalem sports club which had a "No Natives" policy.